Maths Mutt HOME

 The number of miles covered is directly proportional to the time spent walking.

-If 5 miles is covered in 2 days, how many miles will be covered in 7 days ?
+If 5 miles are covered in 2 days, how many miles will be covered in 7 days?

 Example